 Transitional Allowance

 An application for a Transitional Tax-free Amount Certificate (TTFAC) can only be made once.
-It must be made before your first relevant benefit crystallisation event (RBCE) which occurs after 6 April 2024.
+If you apply, it must be before your first relevant benefit crystallisation event (RBCE) which occurs after 6 April 2024.

 Transitional Tax-free Amount Certificate (TTFAC)